-They will carry out an investigation and report to the other members of the DST with their recommendation.
+The DST member(s) allocated to an investigation will speak to those involved and request videos from any drivers involved.
+Any driver receiving a request for video must provide it within 7 days of the request being received.
+Having reviewed the evidence, the investigating DST member(s) report to the other members of the DST with their recommendation.
 The DST will then discuss and decide on an appropriate course of action.